Arlet/verilog-65C02-fsm/doc/sequence.md

 Instruction sequences
 =====================

 These are all important instruction sequences used in the model.
 In these examples, the code is located at F800 and further.
 Some examples use the 'Z' register.
 This is a register that contains the constant value 0.

+* The value 'AB' is the combinatorial output of the address bus.

+* The 'PC' value is 16 bit register that holds the current program counter in most cycles, but can be temporarily wrong in some cases.

+* The 'DB' value represents the data bus, and can be either input or output.
+When reading from the data bus, the DB value corresponds to the AB value from the line above, because the memory is synchronous and takes 1 clock cycle to produce the data.
+When writing, the AB/DB values on the same row are used together.

+* The 'DR' is a data register that can hold a copy of a value seen on the data bus.
+This value may be used subsequently in the ALU, for instance in the LDA instruction, or sometimes it can hold part of the address, for instance in absolute addressing modes.

+* Whenever a cell in the table is empty, then its value is not relevant.

 LDA IMM